think-mm/enblog/input/posts/2008/11-30-allah-plays-with-his-souls-part-2.md

 > The soul may be regarded as a local organization of the spirit and contains the information relating to the individual (his inherited and acquired characteristics and those created by his own efforts at integration).

-This attempt is silly, fatuous and a sign of desperation, for, nowhere in the Qur’an Allah says that the Spirit is a Universal Principle.
+This attempt is silly, fatuous and a sign of desperation, for, nowhere in the Qur'an Allah says that the Spirit is a Universal Principle.
 In part 3 we shall learn that when the Jews asked Muhammad about his claim of visitation by a Spirit, Muhammad replied that the knowledge of spirit was only with Allah.
 Later, Muhammad said that the spirit was Gabriel.
 The Jews replied that they could not accept Muhammad as their messenger as they considered spirit Gabriel as their enemy.
-We also noted that most exegetes of the Qur’an consider Muhammad’s Soul was Gabriel.
+We also noted that most exegetes of the Qur'an consider Muhammad's Soul was Gabriel.
 In this context, there is virtually no difference between an Islamic spirit and an Islamic soul.

 In the following verse Allah says:

-**16:102 Hilali and Khan**: Say (O Muhammad) Ruh-ul-Qudus [Jibrael (Gabriel)] has brought it (the Qur’an) down from your Lord with truth, that it may make firm and strengthen (the Faith of) those who believe and as a guidance and glad tidings to those who have submitted (to Allâh as Muslims).
+**16:102 Hilali and Khan**: Say (O Muhammad) Ruh-ul-Qudus [Jibrael (Gabriel)] has brought it (the Qur'an) down from your Lord with truth, that it may make firm and strengthen (the Faith of) those who believe and as a guidance and glad tidings to those who have submitted (to Allâh as Muslims).

 And here is more from Allah:

-**26:192 Hilali and Khan**: And truly, this (the Qur’ân) is a revelation from the Lord of the ‘Alamîn (mankind, jinns and all that exists), **26:193 Hilali and Khan** Which the trustworthy Rûh [Jibrael (Gabriel)] has brought down;
+**26:192 Hilali and Khan**: And truly, this (the Qur'ân) is a revelation from the Lord of the 'Alamîn (mankind, jinns and all that exists), **26:193 Hilali and Khan** Which the trustworthy Rûh [Jibrael (Gabriel)] has brought down;
 26:194 Upon your heart (O Muhammad) that you may be (one) of the warners,